- What is The Pelvic Floor and What Does it Do?

-Pelvic floor exercises are also generally and commonly also called kegel exercises.
-These exercises help you to strengthen your bladder and lower abdomen area, vagina, and penis.
-Everyone can have various benefits from doing these exercises daily.
-Also, they have various positive effects while you are pregnant too.
-These exercises will reduce your after-effects or pregnancy inconvenience you.
-Also, a lot of men and women have experienced it by themselves that if you do these exercises on a daily basis; then you also get stronger orgasms and are able to enjoy the sexual activity a lot more.
-This exercise also helps men who are dealing with Erectile Dysfunction as it directly strengthens the pelvic area.
+Pelvic floor exercises are also commonly known as Kegel exercises.
+These exercises help strengthen the pelvic floor muscles, which support your bladder and lower abdomen, vagina and penis.
+By doing these exercises daily, everyone can have different benefits.
+Also, they have many positive effects on pregnant women.
+For example, pelvic floor exercises can reduce the after-effects of pregnancy or discomfort during pregnancy.
+Also, many men and women have experienced themselves if you do these exercises daily, So you may be able to have stronger orgasms and enjoy the sexual activity more.
+This exercise also helps men who have erectile dysfunction and other sexual problems due to weak pelvic floor muscles, as it directly strengthens the pelvic region.

-The role of pelvic floor muscles is to help you to do daily functions.
-This muscle supports many other organs like the bladder, urethra, rectum, anus, prostate, uterus, cervix, vagina, and intestines.
+The role of the pelvic floor muscles is to help you perform daily tasks.
+This muscle supports many other organs, such as the bladder, urethra, rectum, anus, prostate, uterus, cervix, vagina, and intestines.
 It also contributes to sexual health and function.
-It also helps in many other activities and processes like childbirth, heavy lifting, or conditions that create pressure on the abdomen, such as excessive weight.
+It also helps with many other activities and procedures, such as childbirth, lifting heavy objects, or conditions that put pressure on the abdomen, such as being overweight.

 The best way to find the pelvic floor is when you are going for urination.
 While urinating stop or slow down the flow of the urine.
 If you are able to do this successfully a few times you will be able to find your pelvic floor.
 If not then you can try another method given below:

 - You can lie down on your knees and keep your feet flat on the floor and inhale.